Video: Mousing and dry fly fishing on the River of Dreams

 Patagonia

 The middle section of Rio Blanco is some of the most untouched water in all of Patagonia.
 The lower reaches of the Blanco, near its confluence with Rio Aysén and mere miles from where the river dumps into the Pacific Ocean, can be reached via both an unimproved dirt road and by upstream jetboat—until powerful waterfalls and class IV rapids block your way.
-And a few miles downstream of the river's origin can be accessed by portaging across Lago Caro and hiking downriver.
+And, the first few miles downstream of the river's origin can be accessed by portaging across a massive lake and hiking downriver before an impassible canyon halts your progress.